aiwaves-cn/agents/README.md

 >>>        def get_prompt(self):
 >>>            return f"""现在你来模拟一个{self.agent}。你需要遵循以下的输出风格：  {self.style}。  """
 >>>            pass
-> [^1]:"Component" is defined as parent class, providing modularized input form of diverse prompts.
+[^1]: "Component" is the parent class, providing a modularized input form for diverse prompts.

-> [^2]:"StyleComponent" is a sort of subclasses, which is designated to provide several kinds of "temper" of the autonomous agents.
-Those "temper" include customized chatting templates and styles.
-We have developed numorous kinds of styles, such as humorous and expertised.
+[^2]: "StyleComponent" is a subclass that is designated to provide various "temperaments" for autonomous agents.
+These "temperaments" include customized chatting templates and styles.
+We have developed numerous kinds of styles, such as humorous and expertised.

 ## Getting Started with Fun 😄
 ### Try  our demo in your terminal:point_down: